Cox rings and symplectic quotient singularities with torus action: Binary tetrahedral group

-\section{Dimensions of movable linear systems}
+\subsection{Dimensions of movable linear systems}

-In this section we use a torus $T$ action on $X$ to give a formula for dimensions of these graded pieces of $\cR(X)$ which correspond to the movable linear systems on some of the resolutions.
+In this section we use the torus $T$ action on $X$ to give a formula for dimensions of these graded pieces of $\cR(X)$ which correspond to the movable linear systems on some of the resolutions.

 Let $X\to \bC^4/G$ be the resolution corresponding to the linearization of the Picard torus action by a character $(2,1)$.
 Let $X'\to \bC^4/G$ be the resolution corresponding to the linearization $(1,2)$.
-Let $T$ be the two-dimensional torus which acts naturally on $\bC^4$, $\bC^{4}/G$ and $X$ via homothety on each irreducible component of $\bC^4$ viewed as a representation of $G$.

-Denote by $P_i$ the fixed points of the $T$-action on $X$ as in the table from theorem~\ref{thm-compasses}.
+Denote by $P_i$ the fixed points of the $T$-action on $X$ as in the table from Theorem~\ref{thm-compasses}.
 Let $\{\nu_{i,j}\}_{j=1}^{4}$ denote the compass of $P_i$ in $X$.
 Let us also denote by $\mu_i(L)$ the weight of the $T$-action on the fibre of $L$ over $P_i$.
 Note that $\mu_i$ is linear i.e. $\mu_{i}(A+B) = \mu_i(A)+\mu_i(B)$.

-\begin{remark} By lemma~\ref{lemma:ggbundles} we may compute the weights $\mu_i$ for line bundles $L_1+L_2$ and $L_1$ similarly as for $2L_1+L_2$ in section~\ref{section:compasses} to obtain (the last column is calculated from the first two ones by the linearity of $\mu_i$): {
+\begin{remark} By Lemma~\ref{lemma:ggbundles} we may compute the weights $\mu_i$ for line bundles $L_1+L_2$ and $L_1$ similarly as for $2L_1+L_2$ in Section~\ref{section:compasses} to obtain (the last column is calculated from the first two ones by the linearity of $\mu_i$): {

 } \end{remark}